drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 - [Conclusion](#conclusion)

 ## Executive Summary
+Spotify, Apple Music, Youtube Music and many more streaming platforms have been introduced to the world nowadays.
-- Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.
+> Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ## Background
 - Provide a background to the problem that the proposed data science project aims to solve.
 This should include a clear explanation of the current situation, the problems faced, and the potential benefits of the proposed solution.